jcoop32/portfolio/README.md

 ### 5. Style page with CSS

 For me, this was the hardest part of the portfolio becuase I am horrible with picking color schemes and setting a certain style to a page.
 I was using [coolor.co](https://coolors.co/) to find different color schemes, but didn't know which colors looked best for different parts of the pages.
+While coloring and styling was difficult, I also had a little bit of trouble when it came to positioning my pages.
+I mostly used flex for my display type, which made it very easy to position things the way I envisioned.
+Whenever I did get a bug I used this chrome extension called [Pesticide](https://chrome.google.com/webstore/detail/pesticide-for-chrome/bakpbgckdnepkmkeaiomhmfcnejndkbi) which saved me a lot of time and headaches, I highly recommend it

 ### 6. Make responsive to all devices